lonelycode/tyk-io-site-content/v1.8/host-manager.md

 - `api-1-name.domain.com/resource/id`
 - `api-2-name.domain.com/resource/id`

-In other cases this isn't feasible, for example if you are trying to expose a rational facade of API endpoints that actually hide multiple dispirate underlying APIs.
+In other cases this isn't feasible, for example if you are trying to expose a rational facade of API endpoints that actually hide multiple disparate underlying APIs.
 In this case you probably want:

 - `apis.domain.com/api-1-name/resource/id`
 - `apis.domain.com/api-2-name/resource/id`